Gabriel Moreno Player Props: Diamondbacks vs. Rockies

 Gabriel Moreno At The Plate

-- Moreno is batting .296 with seven doubles, two home runs and eight walks.
+- Moreno has seven doubles, two home runs and eight walks while hitting .292.

-- He has gone deep in two of 41 games played this season, and in 1.4% of his plate appearances.
+- In 42 games played this year, he has homered in just two of them.

-- In 15 games this season (36.6%), Moreno has picked up an RBI, and in three of those games (7.3%) he had two or more.
+- Moreno has an RBI in 16 of 42 games this season, with multiple RBI in three of them.
 He has also driven in three or more of his team's runs in two contests.

-- He has scored at least one run eight times this season (19.5%), including one multi-run game.
+- In eight of 42 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.